androidwiltron/craiggoddenpayne.github.io/_posts/2018-8-7-setting-up-ci-agents-with-ecs.md

 readtime: 12 minutes
 ---

 One of my first tasks for my new job at Ditto Music, was to setup the CI server in a way that would be easier to manage and scalable.
 There was an existing instance of Thoughtworks GOCD CI, which consisted of the Server Running on a T2.small, and a couple of agents running on T2.micro.
-Each of the agents were manually configured, so scaling could be a challenge, and also ccreating new agents to be able to create different resource types could also prove timecostly.
+Each of the agents were manually configured, so scaling could be a challenge, and also creating new agents to be able to create different resource types could also prove timecostly.

 ### Docker to the rescue?